 Explore the city through a series of museum visits, boat tours, a group cooking class in Russian cuisine, visits to the Russian bathhouse, and tickets to concerts, ballets, and sporting events.

-The study abroad program offers two overnight field trips each summer to Moscow, Russia’s vibrant capital, and Novgorod, Russia’s oldest city.
+The study abroad program offers two overnight excursions each summer to Moscow, Russia’s vibrant capital, and Novgorod, Russia’s oldest city.
 Both trips include excursions to places of educational, cultural, and historic significance, while still allowing time for you to explore the sites on your own.

 Dates, Deadlines & Fees